 (4.4°C).
-A delay of 4 hours between harvest and cooling can increase shear force due to toughening by 40%; hence, asparagus should be cooled immediately after harvest.
-This is usually done by hydrocooling, which should be done long enough to cool the spears at the center of each container to as close to $32^{\circ}F$ (0°C) as possible.
-It is recommended that ice be manufactured only from potable water chlorinated at 50 ppm, or pH 7, in order to avoid transfer of decay and pathogenic organisms to the products.
+A delay of 4 hours between harvest and cooling can increase shear force (toughening) by 40%; hence, asparagus should be cooled immediately after harvest.
+This is usually done by hydrocooling, which should be done long enough to cool the spears at the center of each container to as close to 32°F (0°C) as possible.
+It is recommended that ice be manufactured only from potable water chlorinated at 50 ppm and adjusted to pH 7 in order to avoid transfer of decay and pathogenic organisms to the products.

 Controlled atmosphere (CA) storage is beneficial to asparagus even for short periods because it retards decay, toughening, and loss of green color.
-If the temperature is maintained at 32 to $37^{\circ}F$ (0 to $3^{\circ}C$), a CO2 level of 10-14% in air is recommended.
-Less than 10% O2 causes spear discoloration and higher CO2 levels cause pitting, usually just below the spear tips.
+If the temperature is maintained at 32 to 37°F (0 to 2.8°C), a $CO_2$ level of 10-14% in air is recommended.
+Less than 10% $O_2$ causes spear discoloration and higher $CO_2$ levels cause pitting, usually just below the spear tips.
 Commercially, this is used more during transit than in storage.

-Packaged asparagus spears should stand upright on wet, absorbent material to prevent drying out in storage.
+Packaged asparagus spears should stand upright to prevent curvature, on wet, absorbent material to prevent drying out in storage.
 Alternatively, packaging in perforated plastic bags also is feasible.
-At temperatures higher than 36°F (2°C), the spears can continue to grow.
+At temperatures higher than 36°F (2.2°C), the spears can continue to grow.
 To avoid curvature, asparagus spears should never be packed horizontally.
 Setting spears in water, as is often done at retail, is undesirable even if they are sold by the bunch because the water makes an ideal medium for the propagation of bacteria.
 This is particularly true when the spears are not in refrigerated displays and when the water is not frequently changed.
 Instead, they can be sprinkled with cold water.